Benjamin-Lee/DNAvisualization.org/paper/paper.md

 # Introduction

 As DNA sequencing technology becomes more commonplace, tools for the analysis of its data are among the most cited papers in science [@wrenBioinformaticsProgramsAre2016].
 The reason is simple: DNA sequences are, by themselves, almost completely unintelligible to humans.
 Seeing meaningful patterns in DNA sequences (which are often too large to be shown in their entirety on a screen) is a significant challenge for researchers.
+Numerous tools, ranging from genome browsers [@genomeBrowsers] to multiple sequence alignment viewers [@MSAViewer] and dot plot visualizers [@yassEnhancing] have been developed to enable interactive browser-based visualization of DNA sequences, alignments, and annotations.
-One approach to addressing this problem is to convert DNA sequences into two-dimensional visualizations that capture some part of the biological information contained within them.
+A different approach to addressing this problem is to convert DNA sequences directly into two-dimensional visualizations that capture some aspect of the biological information contained within, without relying on external information such as annotations.
 This approach has the benefit of taking advantage of the highly developed human visual system, which is capable of tremendous feats of pattern recognition and memory [@bradyVisualLongtermMemory2008].

-A variety of methods have been proposed to convert DNA sequences into two dimensional visualizations [@randicCompact2DGraphical2003; @qiUsingHuffmanCoding2011; @guoNumericalCharacterizationDNA2003; @yauDNASequenceRepresentation2003; @gatesSimpleWayLook1986; @zou2DGraphicalRepresentation2014; @jeffreyChaosGameRepresentation1990; @pengLongrangeCorrelationsNucleotide1992; @leeSquiggleUserfriendlyTwodimensional2018; @bariEffectiveEncodingDNA2013].
+A variety of methods have been proposed to convert DNA sequences into two dimensional visualizations.
+One common technique is to map each nucleotide to a vector and connect those vectors tip-to-tail to represent a DNA sequence.
+For example, the Gates method [@gatesSimpleWayLook1986] uses up, down, left, and right vectors of length one to represent Ts, As, Cs, and Gs, respectively, while the Yau method [@yauDNASequenceRepresentation2003] uses vectors along a unit circle to represent the bases.
+Others, such as Qi [@qiUsingHuffmanCoding2011] and its derivative Squiggle [@leeSquiggleUserfriendlyTwodimensional2018] algorithm are based on mapping a binary representation of the sequence to upward- and downward-oriented vectors for 1s and 0s, respectively.
+In contrast, other algorithms such as @qiNovel2DGraphical2007 and @randicCompact2DGraphical2003 are based on tablature, with the x coordinate corresponding to base number and the y coordinate to a specific nucleotide or dinucleotide, respectively.
 These methods are highly heterogenous, but, for the sake of this paper, we will only discuss methods with no degeneracy, _i.e._ methods that produce visualizations which may be unambiguously transformed back into the DNA sequences from which they were generated.
 All of these methods operate on a single underlying principle: they map each nucleotide in a DNA sequence to one or more points in the Cartesian plane and treat each sequence as a walk between these points.

 One effect of mapping each base to at least one point is that the number of points grows linearly with the length of the DNA sequence.